smarkkkkk/Wifi_sniffing_tool/README.md

 APARICIO-NAVARRO, F.J., KYRIAKOPOULOS, K.G., Gong, Y., PARISH, D.J., CHAMBERS, J.A., 2017.
 "Using Pattern-of-Life as Contextual Information for Anomaly-Based Intrusion Detection Systems".
 IEEE Access, 5, pp. 22177 - 22193. https://dspace.lboro.ac.uk/dspace-jspui/handle/2134/26600

-Please feel free to use and experiment with this open source IDS.
+Please reference the papers mentioned above if you use this IDS.